- B -

 Meet in her aspect and her eyes;

-Lord Byron, She Walks in Beauty
+Lord Byron, from She Walks in Beauty

 - The Assyrian came down like the wolf on the fold

-Lord Byron, The Destruction of Sennacherib
+Lord Byron, from The Destruction of Sennacherib

 - They never fail who die